- Author: Alison Henry

 Bison also grow a winter coat of woolly underfur with coarse guard hairs that protects them from the elements.
 It’s key for surviving extremely low temperatures in areas swept by strong winds.

 Protecting a hearty species

 The largest native grazer of America’s Northern Great Plains used to number in the tens of millions.
-Westward expansion of European settler and market hunting drove that number to a dangerous low.
+The westward expansion of European settlers and market hunting drove that number to a dangerous low.
 WWF works with public, private and tribal entities to help identify opportunities and create places where bison can thrive in large herds and contribute to the well-being of Great Plains communities.